Spherical subcategories in representation theory: Derived-discrete algebras

-We turn to algebras with discrete derived categories, also called `discrete derived algebras'.
+We turn to algebras with discrete derived categories, also called `derived-discrete algebras'.
 These have been introduced by Vossieck \cite{Vossieck} and also classified up to Morita equivalence.
 Bobi\'nski, Gei\ss\ \& Skowro\'nski \cite{BGS} provide normal forms for the derived equivalence classes of these algebras, and they also compute the Auslander--Reiten quivers of the derived categories.

 As we are interested in spherelike objects and their spherical subcategories, we employ the derived normal form of \cite{BGS} and consider the algebras $\Lambda(r,n,m)$ whose bound quiver consists of an oriented cycle of length $n\geq2$ with $1\leq r<n$ consecutive zero relations and, for $m\geq0$, an oriented $\A{m}$-quiver inserted into the last vertex of the cycle part of the $r$ relations.
+We stress that $n>r$ translates to finite global dimension of $\Lambda(r,n,m)$.

 By \cite{BGS}, the Auslander--Reiten quiver of $\Db(\Lambda(r,n,m))$ consists of $3r$ components $\XX^0,\ldots,\XX^{r-1}$, $\YY^0,\ldots,\YY^{r-1}$, $\ZZ^0,\ldots,\ZZ^{r-1}$ and by abuse of notation we denote the full subcategories of $\Db(\Lambda(r,n,m))$ of objects in an AR-component by the same symbol.